Azure Vision Integration

 Getting Started with Azure Vision

 Your Azure administrator will need to deploy a Computer Vision instance and provide you with the endpoint URL and the API key associated with the URL.
-The URL will be used in the REST Gateway Integration Endpoint, and the API key will used in the Gateway Integration Authentication function.
+The URL will be used in the REST Gateway Integration Endpoint, and the API key will be used in the Gateway Integration Authentication function.

 Additionally, you will need an API version of the Computer Vision instance for the Gateway Integration Authentication function.
 Search the web for an Azure Computer Vision API version.
 It is recommended not to use preview versions.
 For example the API version could be the following